The swirl of kaleidoscopic neon flashing lights competes with the colourful spectacle of floor-to-ceiling advertisements.

 The shogunate ruled for more than 250 years before it was overthrown by Emperor Meiji, who restored imperial rule in 1868.
 Subsequently, the capital was moved from Kyoto to the newly named city of Tokyo — meaning ‘Eastern Capital’.

 Try the extensive Tokyo National Museum for an all-round history round-up.
-It’s one of the best historical things to see and do in Tokyo.

 Do you have any tips for top things to see and do in Tokyo?
 We would love to hear from you.
 Please leave us a comment.